Leukemia - Featured Clinical Trials

 (Posted: 10/19/2010) - In this trial, patients with hairy cell leukemia who have disease-related symptoms that require treatment, and who have not been treated or have had only one prior treatment with cladribine, will be randomly assigned to receive cladribine with either concurrent rituximab or rituximab at least 6 months after completing cladribine therapy.

-- Vaccine Therapy for Patients with Recurrent Blood Cancers
+- Monoclonal Antibody Therapy for Treatment-Resistant Blood Cancers